acsor/Sierpinski-Triangle/README.md

 As a first step, ensure Cairo is installed in your environment: [Cairo |
 Download](https://www.cairographics.org/download/).

 Once this dependency is done, run `make serpinskit` in your console to build the executable.

 ## Execution
 ```
-serpinskit: <depth level>
+serpinskit: <Depth level>
 ```
 The first argument to the executable is the number of iterations to carry out on the initial canvas.

-Image `.png` files are saved as `Serpinski[0-9]+.png` in the same directory as the executable.
+Image `.png` files are saved as `Serpinski[0-9]+.png` in the same directory as the executable, unless the `-o` option is specified.

 As an example `./sierpinski 8` will yield: